 Does deep sex cause bleeding?

 Yes, it can.
-Rough sex and sex with foreign objects can cause tears and bruising in the vagina, which leads to bleeding after sex.
+Rough sex and sex with foreign objects can cause tears both inside and outside of your vagina, which leads to bleeding after sex.

 If your vagina is not moist when you have sex, this is more likely.